 The best possible hand in Video Poker.
 A Royal Flush is T-J-Q-K-A of the same suit, in any order,

 A Royal Flush running in order from left to right.
 Some games pay out on Reverse Sequential Royal Flushes.

 A winning hand containing five cards in consecutive order, e.g. 6-7-8-9-T, but of different suits.

 A winning hand containing five cards in consecutive order of the same suit, e.g. 5-6-7-8-9 of clubs.

 A winning hand containing three cards of the same value, e.g. J-J-J-4-5.

 A winning hand containing two pairs of cards and a kicker, e.g. J-J-K-K-3.

-A feature of some games, a wild card substitutes for all other cards.
+A feature of some games, a wild card substitutes for any other card needed.